alexdevero/alex-devero-blog/__drafts__/draft--static-class-methods-properties.md

 console.log(MyClass.myStaticProperty)
 ```

-## Conclusion: JavaScript classes and static methods and properties
+## Conclusion: Static methods and properties in JavaScript Classes

 Static properties and methods can be daunting.
 It is easy to confuse them with public properties and methods.
 When this happens, it is easy to use them in way in which they will not work.
 I hope this tutorial help you understand what static properties and methods are, how they work and how to use them.